 The students need to realise that making a 10 is a good strategy for solving addition problems.
-This strategy is reinforced by the use of bead strings and the number line.
-So the students have to realise the significance of these devices and their relevance for addition and subtraction work.
+This strategy is reinforced by the use of bead strings and the number line, so students need to understand how these representations work, and see their relevance for addition and subtraction work.

 Note the following useful prior knowledge:

 - Students have had experience making two types of facts with materials: combinations to 10 (e.g. 6 + 4 = 10, 3 + 7 = 10) and facts with a 10 (e.g. 10 + 6 = 16, 10 + 8 =18).